seepiol/Rasp2Pc/README.md

 - [x] Basic "RASP" component (client)
 - [x] Add reqirements.txt
 - [X] GUI for RASP component (PyQt5)
+- [X] Add logging on rasp
+- [ ] Add more shortcuts
 - [ ] Improve communication security and avoid execution by unauthorized devices
-- [ ] Add logging
+- [ ] Add logging on pc
 - [ ] Comment the code
-- [ ] GUI way for choose the pc address on rasp component
+- [ ] Add GUI way for choose the pc address on rasp component
-- [ ] Better way to change shortcuts, functions and button text on RASP component
+- [ ] Add better way to change shortcuts, functions and button text on RASP component
 - [ ] Possibility to modify the shortcuts from pc
 - [ ] Android component